google/benchmark/docs/releasing.md

     * Pick the most interesting.
 * Create one last commit that updates the version saved in `CMakeLists.txt` and the `__version__` variable in `bindings/python/google_benchmark/__init__.py`to the release version you're creating.
+Furthermore adapt the version number in BUILD.bazel.
   (This version will be used if benchmark is installed from the archive you'll be creating in the next step.)

 ```